 Data: History, Thoughts and Caveats

-I am flattered that there are so many people who are interested in my data and that it is getting used in so many contexts, but I am also a little nervous about how its being used.
+I am flattered that there are so many people who are interested in my data and that it is getting used in so many contexts, but I am also a little nervous about how it is being used.
 So, here are some things that you may want to consider before you use the data:

 I started putting my datasets online in the early 1990s.
 At the time, I did not expect it to be used by anyone other than the students in my classes.
 In fact, for the first few years, the only datasets I had were for US companies and I had only a handful - average betas by sector, averages of PE, Price to Book and EV to EBITDA multiples and a few dividend/debt ratio statistics.
 I did not provide the individual company data for downloads.
 The only data source I used was Value Line.
 Over the last decade, two things have happened that are probably interrelated.
 The first is that the number of datasets that I approach each year has exploded: I had 80 sector average datasets to download this years and I have expanded the coverage to include non-US companies.
 As a consequence, I have had to use data from other data services such as Capital IQ and Bloomberg to supplement the Value Line data.
 Simultaneously, the number of people using the datasets also has increased exponentially, as has the number of different environments that it is being used in.